caganselim/caganselim.github.io/index.markdown

 Currently, I am doing video coding research for Qualcomm in Munich, Germany.
 On this website, I am accumulating content for my projects, and writing blog posts, and sharing photographs.

+Notice: Nowadays I am working on migrating my website to Github Pages platform.
+The content will be available soon.
+{: .notice--warning}